andrew-krv/blender_non_scale_uniformer/README.md

 ## Important notes

 - Addon is tested on Bldner v3.3.x LTS (current supported with msfs addon)
-- This transformation WILL break mesh normals, so you'll need to fix them manually
+- This transformation may break mesh normals, so you'll need to fix by using "Flip Normals" button or manually
 - I developed this addon for myself, so if you want to expand/collaborate feel free to fork or open pull request

 ---